Finding the best sealant for wood burning is important. It will protect and give longevity to your artwork.

 It brings back the luster of the wood and keeps the wood healthy.

 Carnauba wax is a hard-drying wax that leaves wood surfaces protected and lustrous.
 It adds a natural oil that helps create a moisture barrier maintaining moisture both inside and outside the wood piece.

 This blend of beeswax, pure USP Food Grade Mineral Oil, and Brazilian carnauba wax will not go rancid.
 It will maintain the wood by keeping the mineral oil in and any moisture out.

-How To Seal A Wood Burning with Colour Added
+How To Seal A Wood Burning with Color Added

-Before one seals the art, try to make sure that any painted or wet colored medium is dry before using the sealant.
+Before one seals the art, make sure that any painted or wet colored medium is dry before using the sealant.

-The best sealant for wood burning work with color:
+The best sealant for wood burning that works with color:

 The method of application is very important; spraying will ensure that the color is not smeared in the application.